 Don’t just jump to buy any program that sounds good.
 Be skeptical and hold the person behind the program to a higher standard.
 If you let just anyone into your world to shape you and your business, you’re doing both a great disservice.

-Here’s the method I use to choose whether I’ll hire someone of interest to provide me with support.
-I ask:
+Here’s the method I use to determine whether I’ll hire someone to support me.

 I also consider whether their promise is too big.
 In my experience it is best to work with a specialist, someone who has chosen their lane and become very knowledgeable on that subject.
 Take caution working with a person who coaches on everything.
 The saying, “jack of all trades; master of none,” exists for a reason.
 Choose someone who is a master at that one thing you or your business needs to get to your goals quicker.
 You owe it to yourself to learn from a master, not a jack.

 Once you determine who you want to learn from, you must decide which of their offerings makes the most sense for you, if any.
 You need to figure out what the right things are, in the right order, in the right time.
 The answers should be based on the stage of business you are in, combined with your goals and current lack of skills or knowledge.

 You have to focus on the activities that will grow your business at the right time.
 Determine which of Todd Herman’s 5 stages of business you’re in between Start Up, Ramp Up, Build Up, Scale Up, or Leader Up.
 If you’re just getting your feet wet as a business owner, you’ll want to focus on totally different objectives than if you have an established business with a huge database of loyal clients.
 The stage of business you’re in matters greatly when considering your business support options.